ENCCS/gpu-programming/content/1-gpu-history.rst

 Graphics processing units
 -------------------------

-The Graphics processing units (GPU) have been the most common accelerators during the last few years, the term GPU sometimes is used interchangeably with the term accelerator.
+Graphics processing units (GPU) have been the most common accelerators during the last few years, the term GPU sometimes is used interchangeably with the term accelerator.
 GPUs were initially developed for highly-parallel task of graphic processing.
 Over the years, were used more and more in HPC.
 GPUs are a specialized parallel hardware for floating point operations.